Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 firmware.
-Option `c` stands for community release which is available for anyone using Dasharo Tools Suite, option `d` stands for [DPP](../ways-you-can-help-us.md#become-a-dasharo-pro-package-subscriber) release and it is only available to Dasharo Entry Subscription subscribers.
+Option `c` stands for community release which is available for anyone using Dasharo Tools Suite, option `d` stands for [DPP](../ways-you-can-help-us.md#become-a-dasharo-pro-package-subscriber) release and it is only available to Dasharo Pro Package subscribers.
 If you have DPP subscription then do steps in
 [How can I use my Dasharo Pro Package credentials]( ../osf-trivia-list/dts.md#how-can-i-use-my-dasharo-pro-package-credentials)